EFTEC/UsagiMQ/README.md

 If the webservice is doing a **slow operation and its receiving the information of many clients** at once then, sooner or later, the system could collapses or bottleneck.

+For example, if every client uses 0.1 second to do the operation (receiving the information and storing in the database), and we have 1000 customers then, every operation takes 1.6 minutes.
+This not the ideal for most cases.

 ![Web Service](visio/WebService.jpg "Web Service")

 The solution is to add a Message Queue to the system.
 A Message Queue is only a server that stores messages/operations received by a PUBLISHER and later a SUBSCRIBER could executes.

+For the same example, a PUBLISHER (former client) could uses 0.001 to call the MQ.
+Then the SUBSCRIBER could do all the operations, for example every hour/at night without worry if all the operations take many minutes or hours.

 ![MQ](visio/MQ.jpg "MQ")